gargmegham/Portfolio-V1/README.md

 <p align="center">
   The portfolio of <a href="https://meghamgarg.netlify.app/" target="_blank">Megham_Garg</a> built with <a href="https://www.gatsbyjs.org/" target="_blank">Gatsby</a> and hosted with <a href="https://www.netlify.com/" target="_blank">Netlify</a>
 </p>
-## 🚨 Forking this repo (please read!)
+## 🚨

-Many people have contacted me asking me if they can use this code for their own website, and the answer to that question is usually **yes, with attribution**.

-I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
-It's always disheartening whenever I find that someone has copied my site without giving me credit.
-I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
-All I ask of you all is to not claim this effort as your own.

 Please also note that I did not build this site.

 ### TL;DR
 Yes, you can fork this repo.
-Please give the original creator proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
+But please give the original creator proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
 Thanks!
 ## 🛠 Installation & Set Up

 1. Install the Gatsby CLI